THE BENEFITS OF LYMPHATIC DRAINAGE MASSAGES AND HOW THEY JUST MIGHT CHANGE YOUR LIFE

 Or maybe go for an endermologie session.
 Using a special machine, therapists massage your body to drain lymph while also relieving or preventing cellulite formation and assisting post-surgery soreness.

-Just like with most health treatments, it varies based on how much you want or need and where you go.
+Just like with most health treatments, the cost of this kind of treatment varies based on where you go and how much you want or need.
 I’ve found that many places have a 30-minute session that can be anywhere from $40 to $65+.

 Most specialists can do up to a two-hour lymphatic drainage massage.
 This 120-minute session can be anywhere from $80 to $160+.

-Be sure to cover all bases.
-Lymphatic drainage massage may be covered under your insurance plan, so be sure to check with your insurance provider.
-It may also be a part of your post-cancer treatment plans.
+Be sure to check your plan because lymph drainage therapy may be covered under your insurance, so you’ll want to speak with your insurance provider.
+If you are a cancer patient, it may also be a part of your post-cancer treatment plans.
 Also, some clinics may offer packages to reduce the cost of your treatment.

 The lymphatic system is there to help your body detoxify and stay on track.
-Lymphatic drainage massages may be the answer to boost detoxification.
+Lymphatic drainage massages may be the answer to fight infection, increase circulation, and rid your body of unwanted toxins.

 XO - Serena